 This testing usually identifies –

 It is a type of non-functional testing.
-Load testing is commonly used for the Client/Server, Web based applications - both Intranet and Internet.
+In Software Engineering, Load testing is commonly used for the Client/Server, Web-based applications – both Intranet and Internet.

 Some extremely popular sites have suffered serious downtimes when they get massive traffic volumes.
 E-commerce websites invest heavily in advertising campaigns, but not in Load Testing to ensure optimal system performance, when that marketing brings in traffic.